 Come On Out and Try the Olympic Sport of Curling!
 Party to follow!

-The Charlotte Curling Association hosts regular Learn to Curl Sessions, Fridays at 7:15 p.m., about 2 hours and 30 minutes in duration, followed by refreshments and socializing with Club Members afterwards.
+The Charlotte Curling Association hosts regular Learn to Curl Sessions on Fridays at 7:15 and 9:15 P.M., about 2 hours and 30 minutes in duration, followed by refreshments and socializing with club members afterwards.

-The following are the upcoming Learn to curl dates.
-Click on any one of the them (or all three!) to register and pay for them up front.
-If you pay in advance via Paypal, there is a nominal 3% surcharge for the transaction.
+The following are the upcoming Learn to Curl dates.
+Click on any one of them (or all of them!) to register and pay for them up front.

-1. Select one of our upcoming Learn to Curl events above to register, or;
+Select one of our upcoming Learn to Curl events above to register.
+It’s that easy!

 What to wear:

 Loose fitting, athletic pants and 2 or 3 layers of warm clothing along with clean athletic shoes.
 Curling is truly a sport as you’ll see!
 We provide all the curling equipment, which includes a curling broom and slider.

 We curl at the Extreme Ice Center, 4705 Indian Trail Fairview Road, Indian Trail, NC (meet in the Tavern Upstairs at 7:15 p.m.)
 From I-485, proceed east on US-74 (Independence Blvd) for 2.7 miles to Indian Trail Fairview Road.
 Go left for 0.8 miles

 We are the Charlotte Curling Association, a non-profit organization, 100% volunteers.